tomy2105/KnowledgeNotes/cloud/google.md

 The replication of data is synchronized across zones using Google's global fiber network and usage of atomic clocks ensures atomicity when updating data.

+The ability to add nodes is what makes Cloud Spanner horizontally scalable, each node supports up to 4TB (used to be 2TB) of storage, and its performance is based on the instance configuration, schema design, and dataset characteristics.
+As an estimate, each Cloud Spanner node can provide up to 7000 (+3500 with read replicas) read queries per second and 1800/1000 write queries per second (depends on regions).

 **Note**: Traditional SQL databases usually use numerical primary keys in a sequence.
 Distributed databases do not use progressive keys, because the tables are split among the nodes in primary key order and therefore all the inserts would take place only at one point, degrading performance (**hotspotting**).

 More info [here](https://cloud.google.com/spanner/docs/) and [sketchnote](https://thecloudgirl.dev/spanner.html).